This Event has been rescheduled for November 10 Register Here

 What is the Women For The Land Program?

-The Women For The Land Program brings groups of approximately fifteen women landowners together with conservation and technical staff (mostly women) for three sessions over approximately two months.
-An experienced facilitator guides this Conservation Learning Circle through a well-developed agenda.
+The Women For The Land Program brings groups of approximately fifteen women landowners together with conservation and technical staff (mostly women) for one to three sessions over approximately two months.
+An experienced facilitator guides the Conservation Learning Circle through a well-developed agenda.
 AFT invites agency staff to participate as presenters and active participants in the conversation, addressing issues and questions in real time.
 The peer-to-peer women-only program provides an opportunity to learn from each other, gain confidence, and to obtain technical/financial assistance to protect your land's natural resources.
 These sessions are designed for women landowners who own, rent and make management decisions on their Maryland forest and farm land.
 AFT is operating this program in five states including Maryland.

 Who is the core audience for a Women For The Land program?